maykinmedia/django-session-header/README.rst

         ]
     }

-To obtain the session token to put in the body of the request, call ``request.session.get_sessionid()``.
-If the token doesn't already exist, it will dynamically create one.

 To check if a session was obtained via session header, call ``request.session.loaded_from_header()``.
 You can use this to conditionally apply CSRF protection.